Level 3 Award in Responding to Ligature Incidents (RQF)

 Responding to Ligature Incidents Course syllabus includes:

-- Managing ligature incident involving a suspended and unsuspended casualty.
+- Managing ligature incident involving a suspended, part suspended and unsuspended casualty.

 - How to recognise a casualty with a suspected spinal injury.

-- Management of a casualty with a suspected spinal injury.
+- How to provide first aid to a casualty with a suspected spinal injury.

 - The actions to be taken once an incident is complete including completing an incident report form.